balderdashy/sails-docs/reference/Deprecated.md

 - .findLike()
 - .contains()
 - .join()
 - .select() This is also an alias for find.
 It only exists for compatibility with a very old version of waterline.
-Don't use it.
+Don't use this.
 Use find.
 - .findOrCreateEach()
 - .join()

-# .startsWith()
+## .startsWith()
 ### Purpose
 This is shorthand for a .find() query that uses the startsWith query modifier.